 - fourth for the toleration of the protestant

-- While their worship was suppressed
+- While their worship was supressed

 - their churches demolished, and their minis-